ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 <p class="tip">
 	You can also <a href="guides/plugin_sdk_sample_1/abbr.zip">download the
-	whole plugin folder</a> inluding the icon and the fully commented source code.
+	entire plugin folder</a> inluding the icon and the fully commented source code.
 </p>

 ## Working Example